 "If they find they can save $300 a month, then they will have $3,600 at the end of the year," Kirchner says.
 "Lenders want to see that pattern of savings, and buyers will need at least 3.5 percent for a down payment on an FHA loan or at least 10 percent for a conventional loan."

-Kirchner recommends setting up an automatic transfer of funds into saving through your employer or your bank.
+Kirchner recommends setting up an automatic transfer of funds into savings through your employer or your bank.

 "Paying off debt tops saving in terms of priorities because of the interest payments on the debt, which exceeds the amount of interest they can earn on their savings," Kirchner says.
 "Lenders want to see that you are managing your debt and keeping your credit card balances low."